Pahiatua railway station: Operation

-Heyday: 1897–1908
+1897–1908

 When the station opened, Pahiatua was served by mixed trains that had were extended as the railway made its way north.
 These trains provided the only passenger services to Pahiatua for the few months it took to complete the line through to Woodville.

 At the time the Wairarapa Line was completed, the Wellington – Longburn line was owned and operated by the private Wellington and Manawatu Railway Company, meaning all government trains from Wellington ran via the Wairarapa, giving a status of some importance to stations like Pahiatua.
 The popular Napier Mail was diverted from its original Napier – Palmerston North route to run via the Wairarapa to Wellington, and became the main passenger service stopping at Pahiatua, supplementing the mixed trains that continued to run.
 This situation continued until 1908, after when the Wairarapa Line reverted to secondary line status.

-Halcyon years: 1908–1988
+1908–1988

 The Wellington and Manawatu Railway was purchased by the government in 1908, which had an effect on services provided in the Wairarapa, particularly the section of the line north of Masterton.
 Because of the lengthy and costly delays associated with the operation of the Rimutaka Incline, much freight traffic from the northern Wairarapa region was diverted north through Woodville and Palmerston North to the Main Trunk Line to Wellington.
 Mixed trains, however, continued to operate through Pahiatua.

-Shortly after the nationalisation of the WMR line, the Napier Express was diverted from the Wairarapa Line to run through the Manawatu Gorge and down the former WMR line to Wellington.
+Shortly after the nationalisation of the WMR line, the Napier Express was diverted from the Wairarapa Line to run through the Manawatū Gorge and down the former WMR line to Wellington.
 Thereafter, the main passenger service to stop at Pahiatua was its replacement, the Wairarapa Mail.
 A new passenger service was provided from 1936 with the introduction of the Wairarapa-class railcars, which supplemented and later replaced the Wairarapa Mail in 1948.
 The Wairarapa railcars were replaced after the opening of the Rimutaka Tunnel in 1955 by 88-seater twinset railcars, which provided the main passenger service for Pahiatua for the next 22 years.
 The 1959 railcar timetable shows two north-bound and two south-bound railcar services stopping daily, with a third service on Fridays.
 During the railcar period, locomotive-hauled carriage trains were occasionally provided when demand exceeded the capacity of the railcars, and replaced railcar services altogether in 1977.

 After the railcar services were withdrawn, patronage of passenger services on the northern section of the Wairarapa Line gradually declined.
 Demand finally reached a point where the service was no longer economical, and the Palmerston North – Masterton – Wellington and return service was withdrawn from 1 August 1988.
 This move led to the closure of Pahiatua station to passengers, though it remained open for goods traffic.